l-modular representations of p-adic groups SLn(F): maximal simple k-types: Geometric lemma of Bernstein and Zelevinsky

-We need the results of Theorem 5.2 of \cite{BeZe} in the case of $k$-representations.
-In fact, the proof in \cite{BeZe} is in the language of $\ell$-sheaves, which can be translated to a representation theoretical proof and be applied to our case.
-In the reason for being self-contained, I rewrite the proof following the method in \cite{BeZe}.
+We need \cite[Theorem 5.2]{BeZe} in the $\ell$-modular setting.
+In fact, the proof in \cite{BeZe} is given by the theory of sheaves, which can be translated to a representation theoretical proof and be applied to our case.
+To be self-contained, we rewrite the proof following the same idea as \cite{BeZe}.